Glinda: Lost in Oz (2017)

 Glinda is one of the main characters in the animated series Lost in Oz.
 Voiced by Jennifer Hale, she is sought by Dorothy and her friends to help her return to Kansas.

-Wicked and Wicked: For Good (2024 and 2025)
+Wicked (2024) and Wicked: For Good (2025)

-Ariana Grande in an interview for Wicked, portrayed Glinda in the film.
+Ariana Grande portrayed Glinda in the films Wicked and Wicked: For Good (2025).

-Ariana Grande portrayed Glinda in the 2024 film Wicked, based on the first act of the 2003 stage musical, and will reprise her role in its 2025 sequel Wicked: For Good.
+Ariana Grande-Butera portrayed Glinda in Wicked (2024), based on the first act of the 2003 stage musical, and reprised her role in the sequel Wicked: For Good (2025).
+Scarlett Spears portrays a younger Glinda in the second film.
 Unlike the stage musical, this version of the character is known as the Good Witch of the North in the film's screenplay, similar to the 1939 film.
 For her performance in the first film, Grande received a nomination for the Academy Award for Best Supporting Actress.

 Robot Chicken (2018 and 2020)

-Kristin Chenoweth voiced Glinda in the 13th episode of the ninth season of Robot Chicken, while Julia Garner voiced the character later in 2020.
+Kristin Chenoweth voiced Glinda in the thirteenth episode of the ninth season of Robot Chicken, while Julia Garner voiced the character later in 2020.